 - Fill a pot with water and bring to a boil.
 (4 cups to 1 pound of veggies, or 8 cups for leafy greens.)
 As the water is waiting to boil, get your ice bath ready: Fill a large bowl with ice and cold water, and have a mesh strainer on hand.

 - Put veggies into boiling water and let it come back to a boil.
 The times for each vegetable will vary, and it will change even more depending on the size, whether or not they have been chopped.
-Check our infographic below for estimate blanching times.
+Check our infographic above for estimate blanching times.

 - Use the mesh strainer to scoop out the veggies and put directly into the ice bath, or use cold running water, if you do not have ice.

 - Cool completely and then drain thoroughly.
 Excess moisture means extra soggy food!

 Safely thawing food is just as important as all the other freezing tips we mentioned above, so take a bit of time to plan ahead.

 Thawing frozen food in the fridge is the slow method, but it is ultimately the safest, since it keeps food out of the Temperature Danger Zone.
 What is this zone of danger?
 Well, bacteria grows most quickly in the range of temperatures between 40° and 140° F / 4.4° and 60° C and can even double in only 20 minutes.
 So, food that is left unrefrigerated for more than two hours in the mentioned temperatures, is more risky in terms of bacteria.